beginwithit/beginwithit/README.md

 Begin with **i**nformation **t**echnology.

-This is for everybody who is starting with infomation technology - it doesn't matter if you coming from a Linux, Mac or Windows background.
+This is for everybody who is starting with infomation technology - it doesn't matter if you are coming from a Linux, Mac or Windows background.

 We'll start with a common foundation - linux - and go further to deploying an application on Kubernetes.